michaelklishin/quartzite/README.md

-# Quarzite, a thin Clojure library on top the Quartz Scheduler
+# Quarzite, a thin Clojure layer on top the Quartz Scheduler

-Quarzite is a thin idiomatic Clojure library on top the Quartz Scheduler.
+Quarzite is a thin idiomatic Clojure layer on top the [Quartz Scheduler](http://quartz-scheduler.org/).

 ## Usage

-Quartzite is a *very* young project and until 1.0 is released and documentation guides are written, it may be challenging to use for anyone except the author.
+Quartzite is a young project and until 1.0 is released and documentation guides are written, it may be challenging to use for anyone except the author.
 For code examples, see our test suite.